lzgmc/TapeSerializer/README.md

 # TapeSerializer

-TapeSerializer is a tool for serializing Ubisoft's TAPE files for Just Dance 2016, Just Dance 2017, Just Dance 2018, Just Dance 2019 and Just Dance 2020 (New-Gen) to make them play-able for Old-Gen versions of the game.
+TapeSerializer is a tool for serializing Ubisoft's TAPE files for Just Dance 2016, Just Dance 2017, Just Dance 2018, Just Dance 2019 and Just Dance 2020 (New-gen) to make them play-able for Old-gen versions of the game.

 ## Installation